From BR Bullpen

 The Brewers failed to find much success in the rest of their tenure in the American League, finishing no higher than third in the new AL Central in 1996 and 1997.
 Despite offensive production from Greg Vaughn, John Jaha and newcomer Jeromy Burnitz, the Brewers failed to post a winning record in each of their last five seasons in the AL.

-In 1998 the Brewers were shifted from the American League to the National League when the Arizona Diamondbacks and the Tampa Bay Devil Rays joined the National and American Leagues, respectively.
+In 1998 the Brewers were shifted from the American League to the National League when the Arizona Diamondbacks and the Tampa Bay Devil Rays joined the National and American Leagues, respectively, in the 1998 expansion.
 The Brewers' transfer was the first of its kind.
-Team management pointed to the city's past history and success in the National League under the Milwaukee Braves as a reason for accepting the move.
+Team management pointed to the city's past history and success in the National League in the days of the Milwaukee Braves as a reason for accepting the move.

 Hopes were high for the Brewers as they moved into their beautiful new ballpark in 2001, but despite a hot start and a record number of fans coming through the turnstiles, the team posted its worst record in 17 years with only 68 wins.
 First Baseman Richie Sexson tied Gorman Thomas' franchise record with 45 home runs on October 7th against Arizona.
 Mostly due to the new park, the team set its all-time attendance record with 2,811,041 fans coming through the turnstiles.